 Find Your Voice

 We support you during your exciting and challenging transition from learning in the classroom to learning in personal and professional worlds.
 Students are introduced to many avenues for their creative practice and develop the required skills to succeed in their field.
 Watch the video above that illustrates what the Department has to offer.

 (Shot and edited by alum, Nick Beardslee, Film & Video Production, 2017)

-Strong Liberal Education Focus
+Liberal Arts Education